each/draft-aname/draft-ietf-dnsop-aname.md

 Sibling address records are served from authoritative servers with a fixed TTL.
-Normally this TTL is expected to be the same as the target address records' TTL (or the ANAME TTL if that is smaller); however the exact mechanism for obtaining the target is unspecified, so cache effects or deliberate policies might make the sibling TTL smaller.
+Normally this TTL is expected to be the same as the target address records' TTL; however the exact mechanism for obtaining the target is unspecified, so cache effects, following ANAME and CNAME chains, or deliberate policies might make the sibling TTL smaller.

+This means that when adding A and AAAA records into the zone as a result of ANAME processing, the TTL to use is at most that of the TTL of the address target records.
+If you use a higher value, this will stretch the TTL which is undesired.

+TTL stretching is hard to avoid when implementing ANAME substitution at the primary: The target address records' TTL influences the update rate of the zone, while the sibling address records' TTL determine how long a resolver may cache the address records.
+Thus, the end-to-end TTL (from the authoritative servers for the target address records to end-user DNS caches) is nearing twice the target address record TTL.
 There is a more extended discussion of TTL handling in {#ttls}.

 # ANAME processing by resolvers {#resolver}